 Baylor College of Medicine

 BCRF has provided critical support for National Cancer Institute-sponsored Cooperative Group neoadjuvant trials in women with ER+ breast cancers.
-In addition to providing critically important information to guide the development of individualized treatment strategies and targeted therapies for this patient population, these studies also generate a rich source of tumor material to investigate why some tumors are resistant to treatment.
 One such trial is the ALTERNATE trial, led by Drs.
-Ellis and Ma under the auspices of the Alliance for Clinical Trials in Oncology, one of the NCI cooperative groups.
-This Phase III neoadjuvant treatment trial is designed to validate and discover ways to predict tumor responsiveness to endocrine therapy and to uncover novel therapeutic targets for ER+ breast cancer.
-This research has the promise to change the clinical management of ER+ breast cancer and lead to more personalized treatments.
+Ma and Ellis under the auspices of the Alliance for Clinical Trials in Oncology, one of the NCI cooperative groups.
+The overarching objective of this Phase III neoadjuvant treatment trial is to validate a test called modified Preoperative Endocrine Prognostic Index (PEPI) in predicting endocrine therapy sensitivity and to develop a mutation based classification of ER+ breast cancer that will inform new approaches to reduce the recurrence rate.

 Originally from the United Kingdom, Matthew Ellis completed his medical training in the U.K. at the Universities of Cambridge and London.
 After 11 years at Washington University in St Louis, Dr Ellis is the incoming Director of the Lester and Sue Smith Breast Center and Professor of Medicine and Cellular and Molecular Biology at Baylor College of Medicine, Houston Texas.
 His research interests include the identification of genes that affect responses and resistance to endocrine therapy in breast cancer Patients.
 Dr. Ellis is also co-principal investigator for the NCI-funded Proteome Characterization Center and co-project leader for The Cancer Genome Atlas (TCGA) Breast Project.
 Dr. Ellis was the recipient of ASCO's 2015 Gianni Bonadonna Breast Cancer Award and Lecture for his pioneering research into the clinical relevance of activating mutations in HER2 and in the deployment of patient-derived xenografts for the pharmacological annotation of breast cancer genomes.